 Increase Your Sales Force Staff Without Adding People

 Every company needs sales.
-As Mark Cuban once concisely put it, “No sales, no company.”
+As Mark Cuban from Shark Tank once concisely put it, “No sales, no company.”
 That’s why you have an expert team of sales professionals, ready to close the big deals.
-It is important to keep in mind, however that sales does not end with your sales team.
-Every part of your organization that touches a prospect or client must be selling if you want your business to be as successful as possible.
+It is important to keep in mind, however, that selling does not end with your sales team.
+If you want your business to be as successful as possible, every part of your organization that touches a prospect or client must be selling or at least influencing.

 Everyone Is Selling

 From accounting to project management to customer service, anyone who makes contact with a client is responsible for helping with the sales effort.
-These members of the team may not have sales functions included in their job descriptions, but how long do you think a customer who is treated rudely by a customer service rep or project manager will stay a customer?
+These members of the team may not have sales functions included in their job descriptions, but their roles are vital to facilitating sales.
+How long do you think a customer who is treated rudely by a customer service rep or project manager will remain a customer?
 Not very long.

 Sales Training For The Entire Organization

-The rise of the ultra-informed customer means that sales people and non-sales employees alike need to embrace some sales techniques that are different from the brute-force sales tactics of yesteryear, including:
+The rise of the ultra-informed customer means that sales people and non-sales employees alike need to embrace some sales techniques that are different from the brute-force sales tactics of yesteryear.
+For example:

-- Talking less and listening more: Forbes says that salespeople should follow a 70/30 rule when it comes to how much the customer talks versus how much they talk.
-This is important for the entire organization; listening is critical to get to the bottom of a customer’s or prospect’s needs.
+- Talking Less and Listening More.
+As our friend Yoda once said, Two ears one mouth, listen twice as much as you speak.
+This is perfectly relevant for salespeople, when it comes to strategizing how much we speak versus how much our customer speaks.
+This is important for the entire organization.
+Listening is critical to getting to the bottom of a customer’s or prospect’s needs.

-- Change your motive: it is relatively easy for most customers to tell what you want out of your interactions with them.
+- Change Your Motive.
+It is relatively easy for most customers to tell what you want out of an interaction with them.
+You may even have commission breath.
 Knowing this, everyone at the company, including salespeople, must approach customer interactions with the intention of doing what is right by the customer, not closing a deal or getting them off the phone.
-Everyone should be prepared to answer the question “why should I do business with you or spend my valuable time talking with you?”
+Your motive is transparent.
+Everyone should be prepared to answer the question, “Why should I do business with you or spend my valuable time talking with you?”
 What’s in it for the customer?

-- Don’t overload them with features; it is a common mistake of salespeople to ramble on about what their company can do and why their product or solution is the right one.
+- Don’t Overload Them with Features.
+It is a common mistake for salespeople to ramble on about what their company can do and why their product or solution is the right one.
 Do not make this mistake.
-Instead, when you do talk, focus on clarifying the needs of the customer or making suggestions about how they can solve their challenges, even if it is only tangentially related to what your organization offers.
+Instead, when you do talk with your customer, focus on clarifying the needs of the customer or making suggestions about how they can solve their challenges.
+Focus on their problem, not your solution.
+Lead with what is on their whiteboard, even if it is only tangentially related to what your organization offers.

 The best way to get to know us is to know what we value.
 If we teach it we live it, because what we do speaks far more eloquently than what we say.
 We’ll always choose people over profits, and we’re most fulfilled and effective when we serve.
 It drives our culture, frames our training programs and transforms the lives of the clients we partner with.